Misinformation On The Internet

 Why is it that we have access to more information than ever before, but people seem to be less informed than ever?
 Wasn’t the internet supposed to make us smarter?
 People have been asking these questions for years, with renewed intensity since 2020.

-How do Social Media Algorithms Really Work?
+Social Media Algorithms and Misinformation

 A 2017 analysis of publicly available Facebook documents revealed nine "algorithmic values" that guided what appeared in a user's feed.
 The most influential criteria were friends, interests, and prior content engagement.
 The implication was that assumed personal interest was at the core of people’s feeds, not journalistic relevance or public interest.